santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 } -Variables @{ message = $message }
 ```

 [`-Variables`](#-variables) specifies a hashtable with key / value pairs of variables to pass-in to the parallel scope.
 The hashtable keys defines the name for passed-in variables.
-This parameter is an alternative for the `$using:` keyword.
+This parameter is an alternative for the `$using:` scope modifier.

-### Example 3: Adding to a single thread safe instance with `$using:` keyword
+### Example 3: Adding to a single thread safe instance with `$using:` scope modifier

 ```powershell
 $dict = [System.Collections.Concurrent.ConcurrentDictionary[int, object]]::new()